 A diet rich in zinc…

 - Supports your baby’s immune system and protects him from infection… including the common cold.
-With swine flu currently a concern for many parents, making sure our babies receive adequate zinc is a simple and natural way to boost their immunity.
+With flu currently a concern for many parents, making sure our babies receive adequate zinc is a simple and natural way to boost their immunity.

 - Helps your baby’s body quickly repair damage like cuts and scrapes.